Federal Rule 403: Balancing Probative Value and Prejudice in Evidence

 The modern form of Rule 403 was incorporated into the Federal Rules of Evidence in 1975.
 The language of the rule has remained largely unchanged, but its interpretation and application have evolved through case law and amendments to the FRE.
 Amendments have clarified its scope and refined the factors judges consider when applying the rule.

 Rule 403, “Excluding Relevant Evidence for Prejudice, Confusion, Waste of Time, or Other Reasons,” empowers judges to exclude relevant evidence if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues, misleading the jury, undue delay, or cumulative evidence.
 The rule is a restatement of a common law rule.
 One of the primary functions of the rule is to prevent the admission of evidence that may provoke strong emotions.
-Rule 403 requires judges to carefully weigh the relevance and importance of evidence in light of its potential to prejudice the jury or distract from the central issues of a case.
+Federal evidence rule 403 requires judges to carefully weigh the relevance and importance of evidence in light of its potential to prejudice the jury or distract from the central issues of a case.
 This balancing act requires judges to make nuanced assessments based on the facts and arguments presented by the parties.

 Key Terms